RECIPE: Pretzel Crusted Tuna For National Pretzel Day - The Nibble Webzine Of Food Adventures Recipe: Pretzel Crusted Tuna For National Pretzel Day

 [6] A skillet has sloping sides that are good for quick cooking techniques like stir-frying, where the ingredients need to be moved around continuously (photo © Michelangelo).

-We endeavored to recreate the recipe at home, and discovered that:
+When we recreated the recipe at home, and discovered that:

 • The recipe can be used with any thick fish fillet or steak.